DeathGumi/Website/README.md

 # Documentation
 - July 22 (Adding scrollbar logo(chu nom) -> still need to make other iterations for pages)
-- July 23 (Still adjusting bar got the scroll bar for the page to be setup (Still need to set up the sections first then do the connections to the pages)
+- July 23 (Still adjusting bar got the scroll bar for the page to be setup (Still need to set up the sections first then do the connections to the pages) -> Solution to adding sections move the text to a section and see if it works if it does work then remove first page)